|

 Those attending the Clandestine Celluloid film series are asked to make a suggested donation of $20 per day upon arrival.

-The donation also gets attendees entry to the Stomp Music History Conference,
+The donation also gets attendees entry to the Stomp Music History Conference, the Record Hop record fair and the Ponderosa Stomp curated “Unsung Heroes” music exhibit.

 The Louisiana State Museum’s Cabildo is conveniently located a two-block walk from One Eyed Jacks music club in the historic French Quarter.